kpranke/card-game/README.md

 # Description
-This project is a part of a Becode.org programme.
+This project is a part of the Becode.org programme.
 The task is to build a basis for a card game by using OOP in Python.

 ## main.py
 The main file, *main.py*, contains...